This deli-style creamy macaroni salad with cheddar and dill is perfect for summer! It’s easy to make and can serve a crowd!

 I’m not afraid to admit that I love pasta salad.
 Any way you make it, I’ll eat it.
-Now that summer is finally here I’ve been whipping up all sorts of salads… mainly because they’re easy and we can enjoy the leftovers for days, but also because it means I don’t have to turn the oven on!
+Now that the weather has been warming up, I’ve been whipping up all sorts of salads… mainly because they’re easy and we can enjoy the leftovers for days, but also because it means I don’t have to turn the oven on!

 You know the kind of macaroni salad you get at a good deli?
 Yep, this is exactly like that.
 And it’s crazy easy to make!
 Like I could do it blind folded if I needed to.
 All you need is a handful of simple ingredients and just 30 minutes!

 How to Make Macaroni Salad

 PASTA.
 To start you’ll want to boil the macaroni.
 I like to use large elbows, but smaller ones will work too… or even ditalini!
 Really the shape doesn’t matter, I just like something that will hold in a little bit of the creamy sauce.

 DRESSING.
 While the pasta is cooking, in a large mixing bowl whisk together some mayo, half and half, yellow mustard, dill pickle juice (trust me on this one), sweet relish, minced dill and a bit of salt and pepper.

 Note: Just so you know, you can play around with the fat content of the mayo and half and half.
 Sometimes I even sub part of the mayo (I use light) with a bit of plain Greek yogurt.
 The tanginess works perfectly!

 OIL.
 Once the noodles are al dente, drain them, rinse them in cold water and toss them in olive oil.
 The olive oil will help coat the pasta and will prevent it from drying out over time.
 If you plan on serving/eating all of the macaroni salad the same day you make it, you can omit the olive oil or reduce it by half.